wakqasahmed/full-stack-udacity/sql-course/exercises/FSND-Virtual-Machine/vagrant/project/project_details.md

 This will give you the PostgreSQL database and support software needed for this project.
 If you have used an older version of this VM, you may need to install it into a new directory.

-If you need to bring the virtual machine back online (with

-vagrant up), do so now.
-Then log into it with
+If you need to bring the virtual machine back online (with `vagrant up`), do so now.
+Then log into it with `vagrant ssh`.

-vagrant ssh.

 [_Successfully logged into the virtual machine._    ](https://classroom.udacity.com/nanodegrees/nd004-mena/parts/a8609286-c119-4bc5-b9c9-2a3828080114/modules/56f0f4c7-d611-4949-b8d5-e1b9df12d95f/lessons/d128b204-9a5c-4547-8599-b3983d06911b/concepts/a9cf98c8-0325-4c68-b972-58d5957f1a91#)